 Baby cord care enters a crucial phase in the lab, as this is where the storage will start.
 Just like a regular collection of blood, the three components of cord blood are separated.
 The RBC or red blood cells are the heaviest; the lightest is the clear plasma and, in the middle, there is the buffy coat with all the WBCs or white blood cells.
-It is the buffy coat which goes into storage.
+It is the buffy coat that goes into storage.
 Currently, there is no procedure to separate and store the stem cells in an isolated manner.

 5. Will blood donations from related donors result in better treatment?

 When it comes to cord blood stem cell transplants, related donors offer an advantage.
-The chances of GvHD or Graft versus Host Disease are less when the donor is a relative, therefore significantly improving post procedure quality of life.
+The chances of GvHD or Graft versus Host Disease are less when the donor is a relative, therefore significantly improving post-procedure quality of life.